phug-php/website/doc/en/overview.md

 ]
 ```

-Phug is an agnostic pug template engine written in PHP, so by default, expressions
+Phug is written in PHP, so by default, expressions are written in PHP,
-are written in PHP, but you can plug modules such as
+but you can plug modules such as
 [js-phpize](https://github.com/pug-php/js-phpize-phug) or wrapper like
-[pug-php](https://github.com/pug-php/pug) that enable this module by default to get
+[pug-php](https://github.com/pug-php/pug) that enable this module by
-js expressions working in your templates.
-See the example below:
+default to get js expressions working in your templates.
+See the
+comparison below:

 **Phug**:
 ```phug